Baoyx007/aadl2uppaal/README.md

        * JAVA 1.8.0
        * UPPAAL 4.1.19

-## The structure of the current folder:
+## The structure of the src folder:

    The aadl2upaal folder in src has the following five directories and one file.